 #3 Offer diverse payment options

 As payment becomes increasingly contactless, it is important to offer as many local options as possible to all clients globally.
 Paypal is one way to ensure that no bank transfers need to in place and is widely accepted globally.
 Google, Apple and Android have all adapted to offer their own contactless payment services, which make purchasing through mobile phones a simple and smooth transaction.
 In addition, you will need to set up international banking methods for card payments to be made in local currencies.
-Every step of the way, you should consider customer journey.
+Every step of the way, you should consider the customer journey.